 Anthony and Joyce made the choice to foster after Anthony retired at the age of 60, deciding it was the perfect time for them and their family.
 Like many others who think their age is a barrier, Joyce had assumed that they might be too old to begin fostering.
 Our friendly fostering team reassured Anthony and Joyce that their age was no limiting factor.

-They have fostered 13 children on a long-term basis and a further 185 children needing either emergency placements or respite care.
+They have fostered 13 children on a long-term basis and a further 185 children needing either emergency home matches or respite care.
 “That's the joy of fostering, it's so worthwhile, and it's wonderful to see these young people grow".

 Anthony and Joyce share many highlights during their fostering journey.
 Read more here.